-Though we have only focused on a few examples here, the picture that is emerging is that compelling statistical support is absent for the vast majority of reported epistatic interactions.
-Potentially through some level of ascertainment bias, those epistatic effects that appear to be statistically robust have predominantly large marginal effects, and contribute relatively little in terms of phenotypic variance from interaction terms alone.
-Given the current empirical evidence, one can hypothesise that the number of instances of epistasis may indeed be large, but that the contribution of variance from gene interactions on complex traits is rather small.
+Although we have only focused on a few examples here, the picture that is emerging is that compelling statistical support is absent for the vast majority of reported epistatic interactions.
+Potentially through some level of ascertainment bias, those epistatic effects that appear to be statistically robust predominantly have large marginal effects, and contribute relatively little in terms of phenotypic variance from interaction terms alone.
+Given the current empirical evidence, one can hypothesise that the number of instances of epistasis may indeed be large, but that the contribution of gene interactions to the variance of complex traits is rather small.